 May I tell you a little story, Gentle Reader?

 Once upon a time (OK several years ago now) there was an author who also liked to read, but she was picky.
 Very picky.
 She liked specific things in her books, very specific things.
 However, quite apart from matters of taste, one consequence of editing is an eye for mistakes.
 (Not necessarily her own, and certainly not spelling, but other kinds of mistakes.)
-She has her little areas of expertise (food, fashion, Victorian London) and she has an ex-academic’s horror when she spots them.
+She has her little areas of expertise (food, fashion, Victorian London) and she has an ex-academic’s horror when she spots an error.
 (Yes, I know of the bad copy edit in Prudence.
 I promise: not my fault.
 Ask me about it in person over drinks someday…)

-She has an active social media base, some uber fans, and several loyal readers.
+This author has an active social media base, some uber fans, and several loyal readers.
 She feels like she owes them a great deal for their support of her work.
 She doesn’t want to suggest that they read a book she doesn’t herself adore.
 That would be a betrayal of trust.
 She doesn’t want to “just find one nice thing to say” about a book she wouldn’t ordinarily recommend ~ because that would cheapen her honor and feel disingenuous.

 She has author friends.